-Perhaps the most controversial IP house of the year, The Weeknd: After Hours Nightmare became a lightning rod for controversy.
+Perhaps the most controversial IP house of Halloween Horror Nights, The Weeknd: After Hours Nightmare became a lightning rod for controversy.
 Some in the community tried to say Abel Tesfaye aka The Weeknd was not a horror figure.
 This argument never really held water, and we’re here to dispel it quickly.

 First, many of his music videos and promo materials for After Hours revolved around Body Horror.
 Are we going to say that David Cronenberg doesn’t qualify as horror now?
 The plastic surgery fits in with the Vanity Ball scarezone from HHN29.